Peavey 6505+ 112 Combo Review

 The Peavey 6505

-Back in the days when anyone who was anyone was playing through a Marshall, I discovered the Peavey 5150.
-I was a believer from the first minute I heard it, and in early 1994 I started using a 5150 head and 4x12 cabinet in my metal band.
+Back in the days when everyone who was anyone was playing through a Marshall, I discovered the Peavey 5150.
+I was a believer from the first minute I heard it, and in early 1994 I started using a 5150 head and Sheffield-loaded 4x12 cabinet in my metal band.
 It was a unique sound, and definitely stood out among the Marshall crowd.

 Peavey 6505+ 112 Combo Specs

 Why did I tell you all of that?
 For a couple of reasons:

 - So you understand that the 6505 has a storied legacy you can count on.
 The 5150 went on to shape the sound of the euro-death movement in the late ‘90s and early ‘00s.
 It withstood the Mesa onslaught of the nu-metal years, and today the 6505 continues to drive extreme metal.

 - So you can put the rest of what I’m going to tell you in this article into perspective.
 The 6505+ Combo is a pretty popular amp.
 There are a lot of opinions floating around out there, and a fair amount of misleading information.
 I’m not saying I’m any more right than anyone else, but at least you know where I’m coming from.

 With that out of the way, let’s get into some details.

 The 6505+ 112 Combo is based around the "Plus" edition of the 6505 head.
 It pushes 60 watts of power through a single 12-inch Sheffield speaker.
 The preamp utilizes five 12AX7 tubes, and the power amp a pair of 6L6GCs.